aaron-grau/curic/capstone/project-proposals/capstone-project-proposal.md

 ### Minimum Viable Product

 Write a one-sentence summary of the project and a list of the features that would be absolutely necessary for the app to be marketable.
-Order these by importance and use the list to guide your development.
+Your MVP section must follow the format outlined [here][mvp-features].

+[mvp-features]: ./mvp-list.md

 ### Wireframes